 Ethicurean Dinners The Ethicurean Dinners are small, informal dinners that occur four weekends a year in members’ homes.
 The purpose of these dinners is to get to know one another and build the Ethical Society community.
 The benefit is enjoy an evening of good food and good people in an intimate, home setting.

 Men's Forum The Men's Forum serves both the educational and social interests of its members.
 There are both internal and external speakers, videos and slide shows from 10:00 a.m. to 12:00 noon each week.
 The next hour is spent socializing over a "bring your own" lunch.

 Parent Talk gathers to discuss parenting topics and concerns, while their children are attending Sunday School.
 The group meets every Sunday that Sunday School is in session.
 This is a subgroup of the Ethical Education Committee.

 Responsible Public Debate is a monthly forum hosted by the St. Louis Ethical Society to promote healthy public debate on important issues like politics, morality, religion, philosophy, and science for cultural solidarity.

 Tuesday Women's Association (TWA) Tuesday Women's Association meets weekly with a varying program of speakers and activities for women.
-See the Activism page for a partial list of activities.
+See our TWA page for more information and a list of events.